Welcome to Provide Your Own - Education

 • some courses were very useful and could be taken for free if not concerned with getting credit for them

 These observations mirror my own regarding college.
 Now I know that education, especially college education is considered to be sacrosanct in this country, yet I find its value similar to what Jobs found it to be.
 The sole reason to pay for an expensive college education is not for the education value, but for the piece of paper that opens doors into the job market.
-The truth is, … Read the rest
+The truth … Read the rest

-Also posted in Living | Tagged , , | Section: | Leave a comment
+Also posted in Living | Tagged , , | Section: | Comments closed

 15 Minutes a Day …